spyder-ide/spyder-docs/doc/index.rst

     .. div:: align-center

-       If you are looking for a summary of its features and interface, check out the :doc:`overview`.
+       If you are looking for a summary of its features and interface, check out the :doc:`quickstart`.
     ---
     .. div:: align-center